Lanhild/filter/readme.md

 # filter mod

 This mod adds a simple chat filter.
-There is no default word list, and adding words to the filter list is done through the `/filter` chat command.
+There is a default word list, and adding words to the filter list is done through the `/filter` chat command.
 You need the `server` priv to use the chat command.